 - Struggles with self-doubt such as “What am I good at?”

-Cognitive Development is the ability to think and reason.
+The ability to think and reason.
 The part of the brain that deals with decision making while considering options, facts and setting goals continues to grow and mature into our 20s.
 Teens may not always make the best decisions.
 Decision making is a skill learned over time.
 As the saying goes, practice makes perfect.
 Teens often learn by watching others.
 Teens need good guidance and direction from their support system.
 They can use step-by-step planning and are able to learn from mistakes.
 This allows them to make changes to their plans.
 Involvement in positive activities can help reduce risky behaviors.

 - Thinks more flexibly